cuauhtlahuac/js-algorithms-and-data-structures-masterclass/notes/DataStructures.md

 - Otherwise set the next property on the tail to be the new node and set the tail property on the list to be the newly created node
 - Increment the length by one
 - Return the linked list

+#### Explanation of the tail confusion

+I see how this bit is confusing.
+I'll try and illustrate how it works.
+Imagine this is our list:

+45 ---> 78 ---> 99
+             **TAIL**
+Suppose we want to insert 104.

+The key is that `this.tail` is just a pointer that will reference a node on the list.
+It's just a label.
+We have two steps to make this work...first we add our node to the end of the list, and second we update `this.tail` to point to the newly added node.

+When we call `this.tail.next = newNode` , we're adding the newNode to the end of the list.
+Our list would look like this now:

+45 ---> 78 ---> 99 ---> 104
+             **TAIL**
+We've added the newNode to the list, but the tail pointer is still incorrect.
+If we called `this.tail` on the list, we still get 99.
+So to update it, we run `this.tail = newNode`.
+This moves the "label" to the correct spot.

+45 ---> 78 ---> 99 ---> 104
+                      **TAIL**

+Could we say then that the linked list consists precisely in that? that every node in the list is (just) a property of the previous node?

+Exactly!
+To access an entire linked list, the only thing you need is the first node.
+From there, the next node is just another property that we happened to call next in our example.
+That node has its own next property, and so on.
+When you work with a linked list, you really only "see" one node at any given time rather than "seeing" the entire list at once.